ColdBox/coldbox-sublime/readme.md

 ### Code Skeleton Snippets

 - `handler ➝` : Creates a ColdBox Event Handler
-- `interceptor ➝` : Creates an Interceptor
+- `interceptor ➝` : Creates a ColdBox Interceptor
+- `point ➝` : Creates a new interception point method
 - `model ➝` : Creates a model object
-- `plugin ➝` : Creates a plugin
+- `plugin ➝` : Creates a ColdBox plugin
+- `config ➝` : Creates a new ColdBox.cfc configuration file
+- `cachebox-config ➝` : Creates a new CacheBox.cfc configuration file
-- `point ➝` : Creates a new interception point method
+- `routes ➝` : Creates a new routing file

 ### Unit-Integration Testing Snippets